sebastianluczak/php-starter-template/README.md

 - PHPArkitect with basic architecture setup,
 - PHP Rector with simple configuration and ruleset for PHP 8.3,
 - Pest Unit Tests configured with code coverage reports

+## Code

+There's simple code provided in `./src` directory and simple Pest tests in `./tests`.

+This code follows all standards configured, you may review it for your liking.

+You can remove it and start from scratch with your own solution.

 ## Setup